-Explore the culmination of core competencies for knowledge of advanced nursing practice, person-centered care, interprofessional collaboration, and personal and professional nursing accountability for the respective Advanced Practice Nursing (APRN) concentration.
-Twelve laboratory hours a week for one semester.
-Offered on the letter-grade basis only.
-Prerequisite: Graduate standing; and credit or registration in Nursing 398K or consent of instructor.
+Explore the culmination of core competencies for knowledge of advanced nursing practice, person-centered care, interprofessional collaboration, and personal and professional nursing accountability for

 N 398P.
 Research Designs and Evaluation Methods for Evidence-Based Practice.

 Focus on quantitative and qualitative research designs and evaluation methods to critically appraise studies as a basis for evidence-based practices.
 Differentiate design and methods that correspond to levels of evidence relevant to complex nursing decision-making for health care settings Three lecture hours a week for one semester.
 Offered on the letter-grade basis only.
 Prerequisite: Graduate Standing; Enrolled in DNP-APRN Program or consent of instructor